alexcoady/alexcoady.github.io/about/index.markdown

 title: About
 ---

-# My name's Alex Coady

-### I'm a front-end developer based in London
+## My name's Alex, I'm a freelance Senior React / Redux developer based in London, UK.

-I've worked at a few brilliant agencies, most recently Stinkdigital, where I've been involved with, and led projects for Honda, Google creative lab and Strava to name a few.

-My main areas of technical expertise are:
+I'm a pragmatic and opinionated developer with over 7 years of commericial experience writing code for the web.
+I've worked with a bunch of brilliant companies to create sites and apps from small projects to large-scale platforms.
+I currently specialise in React / Redux development, however I've got experience with many of the popular JS frameworks including Angular, Backbone and Knockout.

+## Tech knowledge

+### Main languages
-- Vanilla Javascript (ES2015/6)
+- Javascript (es6, JSX, Typescript)
-- Front-end frameworks (Backbone, Angular, React/Redux)
-- HTML & CSS (Sass, Stylus, Rework, BEM)
-- Node.js server development (Express, MongoDB/Mongoose, Jade)
+- CSS (CSS modules, Sass, PostCSS, Styled components, Aphrodite)
+- HTML5
+- Objective-C
+- PHP

+### Frameworks and libraries
+- React
+- Redux
+- React Native
+- Backbone
+- Express
+- Node
+- Mongoose (mongodb)

+### Testing
+- Jest
+- Enzyme
+- Karma
+- Mocha
-- Progressive enhancement
+- Chai

 This website was generated using [Jekyll](http://jekyllrb.com/) and [GitHub pages](https://pages.github.com/).